M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Attributes/index.md

 }
 ```

-<p class="note">The alias of the referenced item is typically included in the attribute declaration.
-This is used to identify which vault element to place the code into.</p>
+The alias of the referenced item is typically included in the attribute declaration.
+This is used to identify which vault element to place the code into.
+{:.note}

 ## Attributes And The Vault Application Framework